 Prompt and regular attendance at all classes is expected.
 This is the start of your professional development and should be treated as reporting to a job.
 If you need to miss a class, you should contact the instructor prior to the class either by phone or email.
 Class should only be missed for illness or unforeseen circumstances.
 Skipping classes for reasons other than illness or unforeseen circumstances is not permitted and may be documented if unmet on the professional development evaluation.
-You are not allowed to have more than 2 separate occurrences of absenteeism.
-Additionally, if you are absent for 3 or more consecutive days, you will need to provide acceptable medical documentation.
+You are permitted to have no more than 2 separate occurrences of absenteeism.
+Additionally, if you are absent for 3 or more consecutive days, you will need to provide acceptable medical documentation as appropriate and/or formal discussion with Education Director, Clinical Coordinator, and Program Director.
 See additional policies regarding clinical internship attendance later in this document.